 Awards: 2008 recipient of The Georgina Grosvenor Memorial Scholarship at ANAM.
 In 2009 she was awarded a scholarship at the Sydney Conservatorium of Music.
-In 2010 Stef was awarded a full Fellowship to attend the 8 week long Aspen Music Festival in the US studying with Masao Kawasaki and is currently holding a fellowship at Villa Musica in Germany.
-Stefanie’s string quartet was winner of the Asia Pacific Chamber Music Competition – taking the Overall 1st Prize Tony Berg Award, 1st prize for String Quartet and the Audience Prize.
+In 2010 Stef was awarded a full Fellowship to attend the 8 week-long Aspen Music Festival in the US studying with Masao Kawasaki and is currently holding a fellowship at Villa Musica in Germany.
+Stefanie’s string quartet was the winner of the Asia Pacific Chamber Music Competition – taking the Overall 1st Prize Tony Berg Award, 1st prize for String Quartet and the Audience Prize.

 Orchestra: Current leader of Tasmanian Symphony (viola section); Casual with the Australian Chamber Orchestra since 2008 after being selected as an Emerging Artist in 2008.
 In 2010 Stefanie appeared as Soloist with the ACO2 on a tour throughout Western Australia and in 2011 and 2012 she toured to Japan with Richard Tognetti and Emmanuel Pahud (Berliner Philharmoniker) to perform a series of Chamber Music Concerts.

 In 2011 Stefanie appeared as soloist with the Melbourne Symphony Orchestra.
-She has also performed as soloist with the Melbourne String Ensemble and with several orchestras in Germany.
+She has also performed as a soloist with the Melbourne String Ensemble and with several orchestras in Germany.
 She has performed with the Melbourne Symphony Orchestra and is a member of the Melbourne Chamber Orchestra, with whom she has also appeared as soloist numerous times.
 Stefanie has performed as a guest artist with Camerata Salzburg, Spira Mirabilius and Le Concert Olympique, all renowned chamber orchestras in Europe.
-She has also performed as soloist with local Melbourne Orchestras and has been featured on 3MBS and ABC Classic FM Radio.
+She has also performed as a soloist with local Melbourne Orchestras and has been featured on 3MBS and ABC Classic FM Radio.